 Cerasela has settled in Australia with her family since November 2014.
 She loves Melbourne and Victoria and has faith in the creativity of younger generation.

-Lauren Giusti is the Events and Communication Coordinator for the La Trobe Accelerator Program (LTAP).
+Lauren Giusti is the Program and Events Coordinator for the La Trobe Accelerator Program (LTAP).

 Lauren is a highly skilled events and public program professional with a background in developing and coordinating engaging experiences for a broad range of audiences and communities.
 She has expertise in internal and external stakeholder engagement and relationship building.
 She has a keen eye for creativity and is detailed in her communication work.
 Her strong administrative background has enabled her success in her previous roles.

 Lauren has held previous positions in the education and creative arts industries including Monash University, the Biennale of Sydney and the National Gallery of Victoria.
 She has completed a Graduate Diploma in Education (Secondary – Visual Arts) and a Bachelor of Fine Arts.

 La Trobe Consulting

 Please contact the Commercial Research team if you have any questions about La Trobe Consulting.